 - Take cars and diesel powered buses off Oakland streets, resulting in cleaner air and a reliable connection to Oakland International Airport.

-The OAC project will cost about $484 million.
-Funding for OAC comes from numerous local, state and federal resources.
+The BART to OAK project will cost about $484 million.
+Funding for BART to OAK comes from numerous local, state and federal resources.
 Read more about the project's partners and funding sources.

-The OAC ride time will be approximately 8.5 minutes.
-The total trip is 12 to 15 minutes, which includes the walk from the Colisem/Oakland Airport BART Station platform to the OAC Coliseum Connector Station platform, and the walk from the OAC Airport Station platform to the airport terminal doors.
+The BART to OAK ride time will be approximately 8.5 minutes.
+The total trip is 12 to 15 minutes, which includes the walk from the Colisem/Oakland Airport BART Station platform to the Coliseum Connector Station platform, and the walk from the Airport Connector Station platform to the airport terminal doors.